CentOS Linux 8 to CentOS Stream 8 migration¶

 After step 1, some repositories (such as the

-openafs ones) may be inaccessible
+openafs ones, if used) may be inaccessible

 Step 2 will change some repository configuration files, so the second distro-sync in step 3 is necessary to upgrade packages coming from those repositories as well.